 Any questions about Code Insights should be routed to the Code Insights Team

-The content platform team is responsible for our docs site (https://docs.sourcegraph.com/) being available, but not necessarily documentation (that is the responsibility for each team and our technical writing team).
+The content platform team is responsible for our docs site (https://docs.sourcegraph.com/) being available, but not necessarily documentation (that is the responsibility for each engineering team).

 For a more detailed breakdown of codebase ownership please see the Engineering Ownership matrix